After two years of holding back, London’s wealthy are ready to splash the cash again this Christmas.

 “Last year there would only be about two or three parties a night, this year its more like eight or nine,” she added.

-With redundancy programmes becoming a thing of the past for those City firms who are already hiring again, companies are pulling out all the stops in an effort to make their Christmas party nights impress potential new recruits.
+With redundancy programmes becoming a thing of the past for those City firms who are already hiring again, companies are pulling out all the stops in an effort to make their London Christmas party night impress potential new recruits.
 The phenomenon of “party trumping” is even taking place this year, with some of the banks trying to outdo each other by throwing the most extravagant bash.

 London’s event managers and party organisers have been inundated with requests to ‘think lavish,’ with one party for 500 people set to have a Twenties theme and their centre piece is a fountain flowing gallons of gin.